Russia invites PM Modi for the Victory Day Parade on May 9 - ExBulletin

 Russia invites PM Modi for the Victory Day Parade on May 9

-Moscow: Russia invited Prime Minister Narendra Moda to attend the May 9 celebrations marking the 80th anniversary of victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.
+New Delhi: After having confirmed that Russian President Vladimir Putin will go to India this year, Moscow has now extended an invitation to Prime Minister Narendra Modi to visit his victory day parade.
+The Indian Prime Minister was invited to attend the celebrations of May 9 marking the 80th anniversary of Russia's victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.

-Russia has invited leaders of several friendly nations to attend this year's victory day parade.
-In January 1945, the Soviet army launched an offensive against Germany.
-The chief commanders on May 9 signed the unconditional surrender act of Germany which ended the war.
+Russia has invited leaders of several friendly nations to attend this year's victory day parade, the PTI news agency reported.

-Last July, Prime Minister Modi went to Moscow to attend the 22nd Summit of Russia-ind, his first trip to the country in almost five years.
-He had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.
-Last October, Modi visited the Russian city of Kazan for the British summit.

 |